LandscapeGeoinformatics/agile2024_rf_interpretability/README.md

    #### (Optional) Change display language of Colab from non-English to English display

-   If you find that your Colab environment isn't displayed in English (ex., menu bar display) and you want to change it in order to follow the instructions below, you can change the display language by clicking on the Help menu; then there is an option to change the display language to English.
-The following screenshot shows an example in the Estonian language.
+   If you find that your Colab environment isn't displayed in English (ex., menu bar display) and you want to change it to follow the instructions below, you can change the display language by clicking on the Help menu.
+There is an option to change the display language to English.
+The following screenshot shows an example in Estonian.

    <img src="https://github.com/LandscapeGeoinformatics/agile2024_rf_interpretability/assets/62494108/d39428f2-2ca4-408e-810b-66dffb3bb2e9" width="600" height="250">